MP-Project-Thoraya/client/README.md

 PUT          | admin + user |`/posts/archivePost/:_id`              |{id}
 DELETE       | admin + user |`/posts/delete/:_id`                   |
 PUT          | admin + user |`/posts/update`                        |{id, newdescribe}

+## Getting Started
+### Installation Packages
+#### To Use React Redux With Your React App, Install It As A Dependency:
+- npx create-react-app my-app
+>>>
+- npm install redux
+>>>
+- npm install react-redux
+>>>
+-  npm install redux
+>>>
+- npm i redux-devtools-extension
+#### React-Dom > This Package Serves As The Entry Point To The Dom And Server Renderers For React.
+It Is Intended To Be Paired With The Generic React Package, Which Is Shipped As React To Npm.
+- npm install react-router-dom
+#### React-Dotenv > Load Environment Variables Dynamically For Your React Applications Created With Cra (Create-React-App).
+- npm install react-dotenv
+>>>
+- npm install dotenv
+#### Request And Response Of Back-End
+- npm install axios
+#### React Icons > Include popular icons in your React projects easily with react-icons
+- npm install react-icons --save
+#### sweetalert2 A Beautiful, Responsive, Customizable, Accessible (Wai-aria) Replacement For Javascript's Popup Boxes.
+- npm install sweetalert2
+#### Firebase > provides the tools and infrastructure you need to develop, grow, and earn money from your app.
+- npm install --save firebase